-Following Sunday's Big 12 win against the visiting Kansas Jayhawks, Aggie senior swimmer Clara Ho did not talk about her four season-best times she had just completed or beating the Aggie women's school record in the 200-yard butterfly that she originally broke in 1999 as a freshman.
+Following Sunday's Big 12 win against the visiting Kansas Jayhawks, Aggie senior swimmer Clara Ho did not talk about her four season-best times she had just completed or beating the Aggie women's school record in the 200-yard butterfly that she originally proke in 1999 as a freshman.
 Even her automatic bid to the NCAA meet did not take precedent over the impact she hought the win had on the team's norale and how it might affect the rest of the season.

-However, for freshman teammate Courtney Patterson, Ho's performance mpacted her as much as the team's victory did,
+However, for freshman teammate Courtney Patterson, Ho's performance mpacted her as much as the team's victory did.

-"Days like Clara had today show everyone on the team that you don't have o wait for the end of the season to post imes that can qualify you for the NCAAs," Patterson said.
-"That is everyone's goal on this team, and to watch Clara do it [Sunday] was just amazing."
+"Days like Clara had today show everyone on the team that you don't have o wait for the end of the season to post imes that can qualify you for the VCAAs," Patterson said.
+"That is everyone's goal on this team, and to watch clara do it [Sunday] was just amazing."

-Clara do it [Sunday] was just amazing."
-Ho is serving as A&M's team capain in her senior year after her All-

-America season in 2000-2001 in which she placed No. 11 in the nation at the NCAA Championship meet in the 200-yard butterfly.
+Ho is serving as A&M's team capain in her senior year after her AllAmerica season in 2000-2001 in which she placed No. 11 in the nation at the NCAA Championship meet in the 200-yard butterfly.
 Ho's loyalty to her teammates and her work ethic have impressed third-year Aggie swimming coach Steve Bultman.